franconte98/k8s_init_cluster/README.md

 ---

 > [!WARNING]
 > With the current configuration of our system we should find ourself with a working cluster where all the PODS can comunicate with each other both internally and externally, and where our Load Balancer (MetalLB) pick one IP from the set IPAddressPool.
-That been said,  > we might find our self in a situation where we might wanna connect our pods to the external (outside of our cluster) to retrieve some data.
+That been said, we might find our self in a situation where we might wanna connect our pods to the external (outside of our cluster) to retrieve some data.
 For that we might wanna use a DNS Solution to bypass the resolv.config.
-In this case we can set up a DNS for each pod through a > ConfigMap that change the DNS of our Kube-DNSs.
-Run the following command to do that. ```kubectl apply -f k8s_init_cluster/Config/dns-config.yaml```
+In this case we can set up a DNS for each pod through a ConfigMap that change the DNS of our Kube-DNSs.
+Run the following command to do that.

----

-The cluster, at this point, should be fully functional, allowing us to easily inspect it through a comfortable dashboard right inside the command line.
-As a Network Policy it uses Weave, which is extremely easy to setup.

-That been said, have fun with it!
+> ```kubectl apply -f k8s_init_cluster/Config/dns-config.yaml```